automenta/mb6/README.md

     -   Plugin system is flexible, with evolving event handling and interfaces.

 ### UI

--   **Implementation**
 -   Single-page application built with TypeScript/JavaScript.
 -   Dynamic components for flexibility and reusability.
 -   `yjs` ensures real-time collaborative editing.
 -   jQuery is considered for UI construction and manipulation.
     -   Promotes code reuse through a well-organized, object-oriented design.
 -   Semantic schemas ("tags") will drive procedural UI generation and management.

-## Implementation Details
+## Development

 ### Build